Draycole/gdg-roboticsresources/circuit_challenges/chal1_ledrandomizer/Overview.md

 ## 🧩 Challenge Overview

-The first GDG Robotics circuit challenge was simple but creative —
+The first GDG Robotics circuit challenge was simple
 > **“Do something cool with one or more LEDs.”**

 We were free to experiment with **blinking, fading, timing logic, or patterns**, using either **Tinkercad** or **Wokwi** or physical hardware if you had yours.